 Welcome to the Santa Run information page.
-This NEW event combines physical activity with the opportunity to support your community: an event where you get to dress up, have fun, burn a few festive calories and help us raise much needed funds for our charity.
+This event combines physical activity with the opportunity to support your community: an event where you get to dress up, have fun, burn a few festive calories and help us raise much needed funds for our charity.

 As it’s the season of goodwill and giving, we hope it won’t be too difficult to raise sponsorship, particularly if you promise to send your friends and family pictures of yourself training and taking part in your Santa suit!
 We can also offer some tips on our fundraising page.

 Any queries, please contact firstname.lastname@example.org.

 To collect your Santa Run pack, please bring your online entry confirmation email to YMCA North London, Fitness Centre Reception, 184 Tottenham Lane, London N8 8SG (entrance on Elmfield Avenue).

 Collection dates for race bibs and Santa suits are from 10am Friday 22nd November until 12pm on Friday 29th November.
 You can collect your pack on the day from the Information Tent on the day of the event from 8.30am, but we advise you to collect before then as queues could mean you miss your Santa Run.

 Click here to view Santa Runs route map.

 All 4 Santa Runs are fully contained in Alexandra Palace, no roads are crossed on route.
 Some parking is available on site, please follow instructions given by Alexandra Palace traffic officials, when driving towards Alexandra Palace.
 The route stay within the park and on the pavement around: there are no roads to cross.
 The courses are fully marshalled, water is available for every runner and there is medical cover on site should any Santa or Elf need it.